 Polar Ignite only has GPS & GLONASS with Assisted GPS for fast fix times.
 So you won’t be getting access to Galileo, QZSS, nor BeiDo; unlike the Vantage line of watches.

 In terms of accuracy, the Ignite isn’t the best I’ve seen nor does it even come close.
+However, I’m aware other users have had pretty good experiences.

 Here are a few sessions which I’ll use to highlight the GPS usage during workouts.
 To ensure the latest A-GPS (Assisted) was downloaded, all runs were done only after syncing to the Polar Flow app was completed